amei5/CS410CourseProject/Thrifty Search Extension/Tutorial.md

 1. Extension will show error 'Manifest version 2 is deprecated.'
 This error can be ignored; the extension will function normally.
 2. Check 'Errors' on the chrome://extensions page or Terminal output for any errors
 3. Make sure extension is refreshed after any code changes
+4. Do not hit 'Enter' when using the extension, make sure to click the search button or else an error will be thrown.